shreyas-kapse/Blog_Website/README.md

-# Blogging Website - Router Module
+# Blogging Website

 ![Blogging Website](https://your-website.com/images/blog.png)

 ## Overview

-The Blogging Website Router Module is a key component of a modern and dynamic blogging platform.
-It provides essential functionality for creating, publishing, and managing blog posts.
-This README.md file serves as a comprehensive guide to understanding the features, technologies, and usage of the module.
+The Blogging Website is a dynamic platform that allows users to create, publish, and manage blog posts.
+This README.md file serves as a comprehensive guide to understanding the features, technologies, and usage of the website.

 ## Technology Stack

-The Blogging Website Router Module is built using the following technologies:
+The Blogging Website is built using the following technologies:

 - **Node.js**: A powerful runtime environment for executing JavaScript code on the server.
 - **Express**: A fast and minimalist web application framework for Node.js.